nobiot/md-roam/README.md

 ## "In-line search" with Company and Corfu

 With Md-roam, you can use completion-at-point for wiki links within Org-roam.
+Md-roam currently does not implement support for `org-roam-complete-everywhere`.
+I will not be able to provide a fix any time soon -- please consider this option unsupported (see issue [#82](https://github.com/nobiot/md-roam/issues/82))

 ![Corfu animation](./images/corfu.gif)